How to add supplements to your pets food?

 What if my pets will still not eat their food or take a tablet / capsule?

-If you are still struggling then you could for supplements that are available in a liquid form or in a chewable "treat" tablet.
-Diet'Dogs's range are in a tasty granule format which are easily sprinkled onto your dogs food.
+If you are still struggling then you could look for supplements that are in alternative formats, such as in a liquid form, palable granules or in a chewable "treat" format.